 Is your refrigerator running?
 No, seriously, is it?
-Folks rarely think about the health of their appliances, that is, until one fails.
+Folks rarely think about the health of the appliances in their home, that is, until one fails.
 But there are steps that you can take to avoid equipment breakdown.
 Here are some tips to help you keep your home running like a well-oiled machine.

-Between family, work, and social obligations, most Americans find themselves doing laundry at least twice a week.
-With all this washing up, it’s a good idea to service your washing and dryer every five years, to make sure your clothes come out as fresh as they did after the first use.
+Between family, work and other obligations, most Americans find themselves doing laundry at least twice a week.
+With all this washing up, it’s a good idea to service your washer and dryer every five years, to make sure your clothes come out as fresh as they did after the first use.
 After repeated use, your hose could build up unwanted filth causing it to work harder than it was built to.

 You can also add a drip pan under your washer/dryer combo.
-This will not only protect your floor and other mechanical items surrounding the machines, but will also allow you to easily see if your machine is leaking sooner rather than later.
+This will not only protect your floor and other mechanical items surrounding the machines, but will also allow you to see any leaks sooner rather than later.

 2. Riding Lawn Mower

 Your riding lawn mower works hard during the spring and summer seasons, as your lawn transforms into a lush, green carpet for cartwheels and other forms of family fun.
-You can think of your riding lawn mower as a miniature car – you should change its oil every 50 hours, check its tire inflation regularly, and clean the undercarriage every few weeks to prevent it from clogging.
+You can think of your riding lawn mower as a miniature car.
+You should:

-First and foremost, temperature control settings should be set to middle temperatures to increase efficiency by using less energy, and therefore extend the life of your fridge.
-It is important to clean the condenser coils to avoid retaining heat which will cause your compressor to work harder.
-You can do this yourself with a stiff brush, but be sure to unplug your fridge and power it off at the breaker before you start to avoid injury.
+First and foremost, temperature control settings should be set to middle temperatures to increase efficiency by using less energy.
+This should extend the life of your fridge.
+It’s important to clean the condenser coils to avoid retaining heat which will cause your compressor to work harder.
+You can do this yourself with a stiff brush.
+However, before you start, be sure to unplug your fridge and power it off at the breaker to avoid injury.

 From weekday casseroles to Saturday-afternoon pies, your oven works hard to keep you fed.
-To keep it in good order, be sure to clean your oven at least twice a year, but avoid removing the cooktop knobs to clean beneath them.
-If something spills in your oven, apple pie filling, for example, be sure to wipe that up right away.
+To keep it in good order, be sure to clean your oven at least twice a year.
+However, you should avoid removing the cooktop knobs to clean beneath them.
+If something spills in your oven like apple pie filling, for example, be sure to wipe that up right away.
 And be sure not to cool your pies on the open door!
 This can cause wear and tear to the door hinges.